NETS Ambulances travel to hospitals in and around Sydney to bring

-care staff and equipment to the bedside of sick or injured babies and
+intensive care staff and equipment to the bedside of sick or injured

-and long wheel base) are used in all states and territories as ambulances.
+(short and long wheel base) are used in all states and territories as

 NETS ambulances all have a new distinctive colour scheme and design